Office of the Secretary, HHS.

 (c) The HHS Departmental Logo (Logo) incorporates the Symbol and is described as follows: From the tip of the outstretched wing of the American Eagle in the Symbol to the tip of the other, downward-facing wing, the words, “DEPARTMENT OF HEALTH & HUMAN SERVICES • USA” form a circular arc.

-(d) The HHS Departmental Seal (Seal) incorporates the Symbol and is described as follows: Starting from the tip of the downward-facing wing of the American Eagle in the HHS Symbol and forming a complete circle clockwise around the HHS Symbol, the words, “DEPARTMENT OF HEALTH & HUMAN SERVICES • USA •” are printed, surrounded by a border composed of a solid inner ring at the base of the text and a triangular, scalloped edge at the top of the text.
+(d) The HHS Departmental Seal (Seal) incorporates the Symbol and is described as follows: Starting from the tip of the downward-facing wing of the American Eagle in the HHS Symbol and forming a complete circle clockwise around the HHS Symbol, the words, “DEPARTMENT OF HEALTH & HUMAN SERVICES • USA •” are Start Printed Page 20802printed, surrounded by a border composed of a solid inner ring at the base of the text and a triangular, scalloped edge at the top of the text.

 (e) The HHS Departmental Symbol, Logo, and Seal shall each be referred to as an HHS emblem and shall collectively be referred to as HHS emblems.

 Authority to affix Symbol, Logo or Seal.

 HHS emblems cannot be used for other than official HHS business without written authorization from the Secretary or the Secretary's designee.
 Authority to provide authorization is delegated to the Assistant Secretary for Public Affairs (ASPA) or its designee.

 HHS emblems are for use by HHS employees conducting official HHS business.
 HHS emblems cannot be used non-Federal organizations on its materials without written authorization from HHS.

 Non-Federal organizations refers to private sector, non-profit, advocacy, and commercial organizations, including HHS contractors and grantees.